What You Need to Know About Training or Development Specialist

-Is There Job Demand for Training and Development Specialists?
+Is There Going to be Demand for Training and Development Specialists?

 In the United States, there were 282,800 jobs for Training or Development Specialist in 2016.
 New jobs are being produced at a rate of 11.5% which is above the national average.
 The Bureau of Labor Statistics predicts 32,500 new jobs for Training or Development Specialist by 2026.
-The BLS estimates 31,700 yearly job openings in this field.
+There will be an estimated 31,700 positions for Training or Development Specialist per year.

 The states with the most job growth for Training or Development Specialist are Utah, Nevada, and Tennessee.
 Watch out if you plan on working in Alaska, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.